Easter ESL Activities, Games and Worksheets

 Easter Vocabulary Challenge

-ESL Easter Game and Worksheet - Vocabulary Exercises: Unscrambling, Matching - Speaking Activity: Discussion - Pair Work - Vocabulary Game: Gap-fill - Group Work - Upper-intermediate (B2) - 30 minutes
+ESL Easter Board Game and Worksheet - Vocabulary Exercises: Unscrambling, Matching - Speaking Activity: Discussion - Pair Work - Vocabulary Game: Gap-fill - Group Work - Upper-intermediate (B2) - 30 minutes

 Here is a fun Easter board game and worksheet to help students practice vocabulary related to Easter.
 First, students complete an Easter worksheet.
 Students begin by unscrambling words related to Easter.
 Next, students match verbs with the correct endings to create Easter collocations.
 In pairs, students then ask and answer three questions related to Easter.
 After that, students play a board game in competing teams of two where they try to claim as many squares as they can by completing sentences with Easter vocabulary from the worksheet.
 If a team rolls an odd number, they try to complete an odd-numbered sentence.
 If a team rolls an even number, they try to complete an even-numbered sentence.
 The team with the most squares at the end of the game wins.